 - Do you want a patio?

 Knowing the answers to these questions, you can plan where to place every element to make your yard look great and remain functional at the same time.
-If you’re not sure about the placement, you can hire a landscape designer who will develop a project for you.
+You can visit Outdoor Art Pros for backyard essentials that will help you visualize your design, or you can hire a landscape designer who will develop a project for you.

 2. Turf or Seed?